robertoporta/osticket/README.md

 <img width="1428" height="803" alt="Image" src="https://github.com/user-attachments/assets/d9596381-fd7b-4796-ac40-7b63e88cf19b" />
 </p>
 <p>
--After the issue is found and the user says he is okay with keeping his system as is, the ticket has come to an end.
+-After identifying and the user says he is okay with keeping his system as is, the ticket has come to an end.
 </p>
 <br />